Emilio178/Activity4/README.md

 Shopify is a revolutionary company that empowers small business to build a online store and offers various tools

 ***What is the prognosis for this company?
-Where do they expect to be in the future?***
+Where do they expect to be in the future?*** are we able to submit this same file as a collective?